-On “All the Others Were Practice” I cast all of the main roles through a series of auditions, nearly two years before we filmed.
-They were all very experienced actors and could bring a fair set of tools with them.
+On “All the Others Were Practice” I cast all of the main roles through a series of auditions nearly two years before we filmed.
 I knew the filming was going to be very bare-bones and I was going to be spread thin just making the movie.
-I needed actors who could have their own resources on which to draw to craft their performances.
+I needed actors who could have their own resources to draw on as they craft their performances.

 Early in the production, I had a dream.
-I was balancing on plates, spinning on the tops of long poles that disappeared far below me in a mist.
+I was balancing on plates that were spinning on the tops of long poles that disappeared far below me in a mist.
 As I jumped from one plate to another they would disappear below me, so I was jumping endlessly from one to the next to avoid the void below.

 When we wrapped, I had no idea what we had just filmed.
-I was able to review the day’s takes every evening, but only for exposure really.
+I was able to review the day’s takes every evening, but only for exposure and the presence of audio.
 I knew there were tensions on set, but I hoped that we’d be able to edit around them.
 I knew there were audio issues, but “we can fix it in post”.

 And then, there is the sound.
-The only days we had an actual person running sound was for the two days on the office set.
+An actual person dedicated to sound was only on set for a few days.
 Every other day, I would set levels on the lavaliers, and set up some microphones just out of frame.
-The office scenes were some of the last days of filming.
-The woman running sound kept calling out rustling on the lavs, or odd background noise.
-This I would find out, was going on the whole time but I hadn’t reviewed the audio well enough.
+I hadn’t reviewed the audio well enough in dailies and missed that clothing rustling made most of the lav sound unusable .
 Most scenes had multiple audio recorders, but in nearly every take there is at least at least one channel that was unusable.
-Audio was one of the plates that I dropped on this project.
+Yikes.

-The final film came together into a reasonable approximation of the story from he script.
-The music helps tremendously, smoothing the awkward pacing and covering the garbled audio – and I really like the look of the film, I think it is pretty and appropriate.
+The final film came together into a reasonable approximation of the story from the script.
+The music helps tremendously, smoothing the awkward pacing and covering the garbled audio.

-When I wrote this film, I was looking to make a kind of parody of a gay film, by following some conventions of a heterosexual romantic comedy with all male actors.
+When I wrote this film, I was looking to make a kind of parody of a gay film by following the conventions of a heterosexual romantic comedy, but with all male actors.
 In the end it turned into a movie about a guy who sleeps with a lot of guys, which is exactly the kind of film I didn’t want to make.
 Sigh.

 Thank you to everyone who worked on this film, who donated your time or money to help make it happen.
 I hope you can enjoy this tiny film as it is, flaws and all.